kemalkochekov/GRPC-Server/README.md

 # GRPC Server

-GRPC Server is a Go application that integrates a gRPC server with Gateway for Rest api with Kafka messaging and Jaeger distributed tracing.
+GRPC Server is a Go application that integrates a gRPC (Google Remote Procedure Calls) server with Gateway for REST API, Kafka messaging, Jaeger distributed tracing, and the `zgo.uber.org/zap` logger.

 ## Table of Contents
 - [Prerequisites](#prerequisites)